 Campus Change Mentoring Initiatives

-The College of Liberal Arts and Sciences (CLAS) is committed to helping campus change students make the most of their transition to UConn Storrs and finish their degrees strong.
+The College of Liberal Arts and Sciences (CLAS) is committed to helping all campus change students make the most of their experience and finish their degrees strong.

 Peer Mentorship Program

-The Fostering Ideal Regional Student Transitions (FIRST) Mentorship Program pairs CLAS students who are transitioning from a regional campus to Storrs with peer mentors who previously made this change.
+The Fostering Ideal Regional Student Transitions (FIRST) Mentorship Program pairs students who are transitioning from a regional campus to Storrs with peer mentors who previously made this change.

 Meet Our Peer Mentors